ofajardo/pyreadr/README.md

 In order to compile from source, you will need a C compiler (see installation) and cython (version >= 0.28).

-librdata also depends on zlib and bzip2; it was reported not to be installed on Lubuntu.
+librdata also depends on zlib, bzip2 and lzma; it was reported not to be installed on Lubuntu or docker base ubuntu images.
 If you face this problem intalling the libraries solves it.

 ## Installation